Mr. O'Connell's Technology Home Page

 • click Ok

-• Set the display to 600% (lower left corner)
+• Set the display to 500% (lower left corner)

 *Note: When selecting colors, apply this basic design principle: If you select a dark background color, choose a light text color.
 If you choose a light background color, select a dark text color.
 This is called contrast.
 One example of poor contrast is to use a black background with red text, or black text with a red background.
 Do not use black and red!
 Both are dark colors!
 Students who disregard this part of the assignment will receive a zero.
 If your design is not high contrast (such as perhaps two shades of dark blue), you will loose major credit.
 The desired result: choose contrasting colors for the background and text when you design your button.
+As always, the instructor will be the final judge of what is and what is not good contrast.

 • Select a foreground color (lower left hand corner).
 This will be used for the background color of your button.